Written By Namrata Sengupta

 A covered entity may disclose or use any PHI item only if the concerned individual has expressed consent in writing.
 However, the HIPAA Privacy Rule defines two situations where a covered entity requires to disclose PHI.

 If an individual or their authorized representative asks for access to any PHI item, a covered entity requires to facilitate such access.
 A covered entity also requires to disclose PHI when the HHS needs such access to investigate compliance or review enforcement.
 When law enforcement or judicial inquiry needs PHI disclosure, a covered entity has to abide by that.
 A covered entity also has to disclose PHI to facilitate legal proceedings for victims of abuse and trauma.
-You may have reasonable doubt in certain situations that non-disclosure of PHI may lead to some serious harm to any individual, the patient included, or to the public.
+You may have a reasonable doubt in certain situations that non-disclosure of PHI may lead to some serious harm to any individual, the patient included, or to the public.
 You are obligated to disclose it to the relevant authority.

 The HIPAA Privacy Rule also lays down situations where a covered entity may disclose and use PHI.
 Such situations do not obligate a covered entity to disclose, as in the case of the above two required situations.